 Redefining Student Success

-Our definition of success boils down to to ten essential qualities that we hope to develop in our students through each of our educational opportunities.
-Each quality is rooted in managing the relationships that exist between the student and her/himself, knowledge/ideas, and others.
+Our definition of success boils down to to 13 essential habits of success that we hope to develop in our students through VentureSchool’s educational opportunities.
+Each quality is grouped in one of three domains, detailed below: